Japan attack on wireless 'oligopoly' awkward for SoftBank's U.S. plans

 It was DoCoMo that a year-and-a-half ago broke with the big carriers’ standard practice of requiring smartphone users to pay for a minimum volume of 7 gigabytes of monthly data traffic - even though barely one-in-10 ever use that much.
 It offered a 3 GB service for 1,000 yen less than the standard plans’ 5,700 yen ($55.56), which KDDI and SoftBank did not match.

-Retailers such as supermarket operator Aeon Co Ltd (8267.T) and electronics chain BIC Camera Inc (3048.T) have also jumped into the market with cut-rate MVNO services over the past month.
+Retailers such as supermarket operator Aeon Co Ltd and electronics chain BIC Camera Inc have also jumped into the market with cut-rate MVNO services over the past month.

 “SoftBank used to be a competition driver,” said a communications ministry official, who spoke on condition of anonymity.
 “But now it’s completely spoiled by the three-company oligopoly.”